Why Believe? Volume 2

 View Complete ProgramWhy Believe?

 A New Curriculum for the New Evangelization.
 A year-long apologetics course intended for use in the senior year of Catholic high schools.
 A defense of the faith that responds to questions that believers and non-believers alike are asking today with the philosophical and theological arguments rooted in Sacred Scripture, Catholic Tradition, and the best philosophical reflection available.
-Curriculum consists of a two-volume textbook set, 60 short-form videos produced by Augustine Institute Studios, and a teacher manual.
+Curriculum consists of a two-volume textbook set, 60 short-form videos produced by Augustine Institute Studios (sold separately), and a teacher manual.
 Textbooks and videos include significant works of art, literature, and Sacred Scripture.
 Format appeals to the contemporary desire for beauty.
 Softcover, 259 pages. (©2018)

 Volume 2: Will believing what the Church teaches make me happy?